Our offers

 1. Clayton Hotel Belfast 4*

-Clayton Hotel Belfast 4* commands a prime location in the vibrant Linen Quarter of Belfast City Centre, combining sophisticated accommodations with exceptional facilities that distinguish it as the only hotel in the city centre featuring an indoor heated swimming pool.
-This contemporary property offers guests luxurious Deluxe Rooms complemented by comprehensive amenities including a soothing spa, fully equipped gymnasium, steam room, and even an on-site hairdresser for complete convenience.
+Clayton Hotel Belfast 4* occupies a prime location in the vibrant Linen Quarter of Belfast City Centre, combining sophisticated accommodation with exceptional facilities that distinguish it as the only hotel in the city centre featuring an indoor heated swimming pool.
+This contemporary property offers guests luxurious Deluxe Rooms complemented by comprehensive amenities, including a soothing spa, a fully equipped gymnasium, a steam room, and even an on-site hairdresser for complete convenience.

-The hotel's welcoming atmosphere extends throughout its comfortable rooms, which feature fluffy pillows, cosy duvets, and contemporary furnishings alongside modern seating areas perfect for relaxation.
-Guests can enjoy complimentary late check-out until 2pm, a complimentary glass of bubbles upon arrival, and a complimentary three-course dinner on the evening of arrival, creating memorable experiences from the moment they step through the doors.
+The hotel’s welcoming atmosphere extends throughout its comfortable rooms, which feature plush pillows, cosy duvets, and contemporary furnishings alongside modern seating areas perfect for relaxation.
+Guests can enjoy complimentary late check-out until 2 pm, a complimentary glass of sparkling wine upon arrival, and a complimentary three-course dinner on the evening of arrival, creating memorable experiences from the moment they step through the doors.

-Avenue 22 Restaurant showcases floor-to-ceiling windows and serves dishes crafted from locally-sourced ingredients, including goat's cheese from Fivemiletown, early potatoes from Comber, and fresh seafood from County Down.
-The hotel's spa partnerships with EVN Spa Therapies and Spa Revive provide rejuvenating treatments, whilst the location offers easy access to Victoria Square shopping, the Titanic Exhibition, and the lively Cathedral Quarter's nightlife scene.
+Avenue 22 Restaurant showcases floor-to-ceiling windows and serves dishes crafted from locally sourced ingredients, including goat’s cheese from Fivemiletown, early potatoes from Comber, and fresh seafood from County Down.
+The hotel’s spa partnerships with EVN Spa Therapies and Spa Revive provide rejuvenating treatments, while the location offers easy access to Victoria Square shopping, the Titanic Exhibition, and the lively Cathedral Quarter’s nightlife scene.

-What we love: The exclusive indoor heated swimming pool unique to Belfast city centre, the prime Linen Quarter location providing immediate access to major attractions, and the comprehensive spa and wellness facilities including steam room, sauna, and professional hairdressing services.
+What we love: The exclusive indoor heated swimming pool, unique to Belfast city centre, the prime Linen Quarter location providing immediate access to major attractions, and the comprehensive spa and wellness facilities, including a steam room, sauna, and professional hairdressing services.

 2. Irish Explorer

-Irish Explorer offers an enchanting 9-day guided tour beginning in cosmopolitan Dublin and traversing Ireland's most captivating destinations through carefully selected accommodations including the Regency Hotel Dublin, Jury's Inn Belfast, and the Majestic Hotel Tramore.
-This comprehensive journey showcases the Emerald Isle's legendary attractions from the UNESCO World Heritage Giant's Causeway to the spectacular 668-foot Cliffs of Moher, creating unforgettable memories through expert local guidance.
+Irish Explorer offers an enchanting 9-day guided tour, beginning in cosmopolitan Dublin and traversing Ireland’s most captivating destinations through carefully selected accommodations, including the Regency Hotel Dublin, Jury’s Inn Belfast, and the Majestic Hotel Tramore.
+This comprehensive journey showcases the Emerald Isle’s legendary attractions, from the UNESCO World Heritage Site Giant’s Causeway to the spectacular 668-foot Cliffs of Moher, creating unforgettable memories through expert local guidance.

 Travellers experience the magic of the Ring of Kerry’s 100-mile coastal panoramic drive, featuring sparkling seascapes, mountains dotted with brightly coloured farmhouses, and spectacular views of the Lakes of Killarney from Ladies View.
 Optional experiences include Irish cabaret evenings, Medieval Banquets at Bunratty Castle, and visits to Ireland’s National Folk Theatre, creating personalised adventures that celebrate Ireland’s rich cultural heritage.